 When deciding between an S corp and a C corp, taxation is often the greatest deciding factor.

 - C corporations are taxed as separate entities and are required to file Form 1120.
 If income is distributed among shareholders, the business will face double taxation.
 This means that tax will be paid at the corporate level and then again at the individual level.

 - S corporations file Form 1120S but are not required to pay taxes at the corporate level.
 Instead, this income "passes through" to the company's owners.
 The individual shareholders then pay taxes based on their percentage of ownership.

 Before you form a business, it is important that you compare the requirements of various business structures.
 If you would like to form a corporation, taxation will be a major variable to consider.
 If you are unsure what structure is best suited for your needs and objectives, it is recommended that you seek a professional opinion.

 If you need help comparing S corp vs C corp taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.